-The Australian College of Weight Management are committed to responding to the need of Students and providing the service expected by Students.
+The Australian College of Weight Management & Allied Health are committed to responding to the need of Students and providing the service expected by Students.
 In the event that Students are not happy with any aspect of the service received we would like the opportunity to address the issue.
 We encourage Students to contact us with any concern or cause for dissatisfaction (complaints) or if they disagree with a decision made by the RTO, including a result that has been decided (an appeal).

 The complaints and appeals process must be made publicly available via the RTO’s website.